SCS-CBU-CED-IAM/freeradius-mobileid/README.md

   sudo chmod o-r /opt/freeradius/certs/*
 ```

+The group name is depending on the Linux distribution.
+In general it's either `freerad` or `radiusd`.

 ### Testing

 Start FreeRADIUS and test it.
 Rather than launching the FreeRADIUS over the service, start the daemon from the console in debug mode: